Survivor Experiences Board

 The Board reports to the Minister for the Crown Response Unit of the Royal Commission Inquiry into Abuse in Care and the Minister of Internal Affairs.

-Eugene Ryder - Co-chair
+Eugene Ryder, KSM - Co-chair

 Eugene Ryder is a Māori survivor of childhood abuse in State care (various North Island Boys’ Homes) and a former gang member.
 He has a social work degree and has provided advice to a range of government agencies for several years.
 He has also worked with the Royal Commission to support them to engage with gang communities.

-Moeapulu Frances Tagaloa - Co-chair
+Moeapulu Frances Tagaloa, KSO - Co-chair

 Moeapulu Frances Tagaloa is a member of the Royal Commission’s Survivor Advisory Group of Experts (SAGE) and has 20 years of experience seeking redress from the Catholic Church following abuse from a Catholic Marist Brother.
 Her professional experience includes being the Chief Operations Officer and Chief of Staff in a global Christian non-profit, Campus Crusade for Christ.

-Di Grennell, MNZM - Board member
+Gary Williams, KSO MNZM - Board member

 Anne Bell - Board member